-According to this literature review, adverse effects following chiro care are common, about 30-61%.
+According to this literature review, adverse effects following chiro care are quite common - about 30-61%.
 It concludes that "chiropractic manipulations carry a small risk of serious consequences, a large risk of minor adverse effects; and...there is little or no evidence that they are effective."

 The reality is, if you feel worse after any type of treatment, the treatment isn't working.
 It's really creating another thing for your body to heal from in addition to the initial problem you had.
 Similar to the "side effects" from medications.

 And while that risk of serious consequences is small, it can be fatal.
-For example, I personally knew a professor whose friend died on the chiropractor table after a cervical (neck) spine adjustment.
+For example, I personally had a college professor whose friend died on the chiropractor table after a cervical (neck) spine adjustment.
 It severed the carotid artery in her neck.
-No, it's not a common occurrence, but it does happen on occasion.
+While not a common occurrence, it does happen on occasion.